Skip to main content

 Contrary to the government’s argument, the ATT and EU Common Position have been considered as directly applicable to national licensing decisions.

-Read more about the applicability of the ATT and the EU Common Position across the challenges
+Read more about the applicability of international and legal instruments across the challenges

 This issue has not arisen in proceedings.